charlieccarey/rdoc/README.md

 shared characteristics of both the 'in group' and the 'out group' training sets.

+<a href="Auditory_vs_Arousal"><img src="https://raw.githubusercontent.com/charlieccarey/rdoc/master/images/fig_arousal_vs_auditory.png" align="left" height="200" width="300" ></a>

+The accompanying statistics for this prediction is presented in the table.

+<p style="clear:left;"></p>

+<a href="Auditory_vs_Arousal"><img src="https://raw.githubusercontent.com/charlieccarey/rdoc/master/images/stats_arousal_vs_auditory.png" align="left" height="200" width="200" ></a>

 See figure 'in group': auditory, 'outgroup': arousal.
 1000 abstracts each.
 Individual abstracts (arranged randomly along the x axis) are assigned a probability of being in the 'in group'.

-<a href="Auditory_vs_Arousal"><img src="https://raw.githubusercontent.com/charlieccarey/rdoc/master/images/fig_arousal_vs_auditory.png" align="left" height="200" width="300" ></a>

-The accompanying statistics for this prediction is presented in the table.

-<a href="Auditory_vs_Arousal"><img src="https://raw.githubusercontent.com/charlieccarey/rdoc/master/images/stats_arousal_vs_auditory.png" align="left" height="200" width="200" ></a>

-<div style="page-break-after: always;"></div>
+<p style="clear:left;"></p>

 ### Failures and / or pain points.

-: Pain points by tool.
+Pain points by tool:

 | Tool               | Reason                                                                                                                                   |
 |--------------------|------------------------------------------------------------------------------------------------------------------------------------------|